Legacy-Engineers/Seed/README.md

 A comprehensive system for agricultural data generation and machine learning predictions for The Gambia.

+## !NOTE

+this is a learning project for [Dawda Borje Kujabi](https://github.com/Dawdaborje) to learn machine learning

 ## 🌾 Features

 ### Data Generation